-Nominate yourself or a willing colleague for a position on the IMTAL Board of Directors.
 Three positions are opening—Vice President, Secretary, and Publications Officer.
 Terms begin in May; officers are officially installed during the AAM IMTAL luncheon.
-Length of term for Secretary and Publications Officer is 2 years.
+Length of term for Secretary is 3 years and Publications Officer is 2 years.
 Term for Vice President is 2 years, followed automatically by 2-year term as President and a final year as past- president.
-For job descriptions, see this page.

 Call for Submissions: 2017 Jon Lipsky Award for Excellence in Playwriting